Profana92/Profana92/README.md

 I am curious about everything that goes with tech, and it constantly keeps coming towards me, I love it!  </p>

 <p>Redis?
 And it all started with a simple pattern, WordPress?
 Let me check it out and see if it is fun and well...
-YES it is.
+YES, it is.
 I can't set my own php.ini and I need a longer PHP execution time, that's a pain, let's find out how to do that.
 Oh, a VPS should help, but it is Linux-based...
 I want to know how to operate that! </p>

 Ok, I have my website how I wanted it, but it is too slow when getting data from the database, let's look for a solution.
 Memcached?